Scene Matters: Model-based Deep Video Compression: Method

 Existing video INR methods implicitly represent spatial context by fixed grid coordinates $S$, which are context-agnostic spatial positional embeddings.
 However, they suffer from spatial variations among different frame contents, and the network would spend more encoding times and larger parameters.
 To address this problem, we propose the CRSPE.
 In Fig. \ref{Spatial}, we show two frames containing spatial variations in video sequence.
 With our proposed CRSPE, the network can reconstruct higher-quality results.

-For the original frame $\mathbf{v}_{t}$, we use a $1 \times 1$ convolutional operation $\psi$ to transform it to $\mathbf{F}_{e} \in \mathbb{R}^{c \times h \times w}$:
+For the original frame $\mathbf{v}_{t}$, we use a $80 \times 80$ convolutional operation $\psi$ to transform it to $\mathbf{F}_{e} \in \mathbb{R}^{c \times h \times w}$:

 In this paper, we set $c=3$ and the embedding $\mathbf{F}_{e}$ is the same spatial size as $S$.
-If we flatten this embedding, it is just a 432-d vector for the 720p frame.
 Although transmitting the embedding $\mathbf{F}_e$ needs extra bitrates, the model can obtain better reconstruction quality, which would benefit the RD performance.
 Specifically, our proposed framework spends extra 10\% (Bits per pixel, Bpp) with about 0.9dB (PSNR) increasing for 720p videos.